estanislaocrivos/avr-c-template/README.md

 ### Customize the template

+#### Visual Studio Code paths configuration

+This template includes a `.vscode` directory with a `c_cpp_properties.json` file that configures the C/C++ extension for Visual Studio Code.
+This file specifies the include paths and defines for the AVR microcontroller you are targeting.
+You may need to adjust the paths based on your AVR-GCC installation.

+#### Project name

-You may change the project name in the `CMakeLists.txt` file, at line 2 (`project(avr-c-template C CXX)`).
-The default name is `avr-c-template`.
-Both the target MCU and clock frequency can be passed as arguments to the CMake command or set in the `build.sh` script.
+You may want to change the project name to something more meaningful for your application.
+The project name is defined in the following files:

+- `CMakeLists.txt`: The project name is set using the `project()` command.
+The project name defined here also serves as the output binary name.
+- `Doxyfile`: The project name is set using the `PROJECT_NAME` tag.
+This name is used in the generated documentation.
+- `.vscode/c_cpp_properties.json`: The project name is used in the `name` field.
+This has no functional impact.
+- `.github/workflows/ci.yaml`: The project name is used in the `name` field.
+This has no functional impact.

 ## Testing environment